-So, in a nutshell, should you ever think of the northwest corner of France, think of this: low-tide island capped with a monastery, lots of old history, Monet’s famous works, Joan d’Arc’s death, camembert and omelettes, and most significantly—our freedom from the Axis powers.
+In a nutshell, should you ever think of the northwest corner of France, think of this: low-tide island capped with a monastery, lots of old history, Monet’s famous works, Joan d’Arc’s death, camembert and omelets, and most significantly—our freedom from the Axis powers.

-If you have time today—and I recommend you take the time—here are some more links for learning about D-Day:
+If you have time today—and I recommend you take the time—here are some more links to learn about D-Day:

 • Invasion of Normandy brief reenactment from the History Channel (not suitable for small children)